-- 2.1 Besides the direct entry point of IDAS the other direct entry point in to the civil service is the entry of auditors/clerks through the Staff selection commission.
+- 2.1 Besides the direct entry point of IDAS the other direct entry point in to the civil service is the entry of auditors/clerks through the Staff Selection Commission.
 Auditors are a vital human resource in the DAD.
 Presently newly recruited auditors are given one or two weeks of training by the concerned controllers offices who issue the appointment letters to these staff members and where they are posted.
 This period is considered very minimal and insufficient. - 2.2 Generally it has been observed that auditors lack organizational perspective and understanding of their own roles and they are not tuned to the demands of our vast organization.
 One of the reasons for this is insufficient training or non serious training by the controllers.
 The basic work of our department is done by these auditors and it is necessary that they are extensively trained for sufficient time.
 DAD is having around 30% deficiency in manpower.
 Once a new auditor reports there is demand from various sections for his/her placement in their section and the training is given secondary priority.
 The practice prevalent is to post them wherever more bills/work is pending to be cleared.
 In short there is a tendency to utilize them even before they are properly trained.

 2.3 The auditors discharge basic and primary functions assigned to DAD and in their efficiency, attitude and skills rests the image and effectiveness of the DAD as a whole.
-For making the work force of the DAD fully geared to meet the challenges being faced by the department, the newly recruited auditors, henceforth, before joining the CDA offices will undergo a foundational course at the respective RTCs for a period of 2 months.
-If substantial recruitments are expected then the foundational course could be held twice in a calendar year ie during January-February and during October-November of each year.
+For making the work force of the DAD fully geared to meet the challenges being faced by the department, the newly recruited auditors will undergo a foundational course at the respective RTC for a period of 2 months.
+If substantial recruitments are expected then the foundational course could be held twice in a calendar year i.e. during January-February and during October-November of each year.
 Else, only one foundational course during January-Feb could be scheduled.
-The appointment letter of auditors/clerks should accordingly itself prescribe that they should directly report to the concerned RTC in the said months for a foundational course for two months.
-The following will be the module for the foundational newly course training of recruited auditors/clerks:
+The appointment letter of auditors/clerks should accordingly itself prescribe that they should directly report to the concerned RTC on the start day of foundational course for two months.
+However, they may be allowed to join CDA/DAD offices if there is a big gap between the date of their appointment letter and the start date of the foundational course in the RTC.
+All such freshly recruited staff/ SAS apprentices will, however, be sent for the foundational course at the first opportunity.
+The following will be the module for the foundational course training of newly recruited auditors/ clerks:

-2.4 Training of newly recruited Auditors/clerks:
+2.4 Training of newly recruited Auditors/Clerks: